cancerberoSgx/tsd-check-runtime/README.md

 ### checkType()

-The low level API. does the same thing as the simplified one, but returns result object with more information.
+The low level API.
+Does the same thing as the simplified one, but returns result object with more information.

 ```ts
 import {checkType} from 'tsd-check-runtime'